 Lately I've been ruminating over the myriad Thai curries there are available, yet the varieties people know outside of the country are limited to one-dimensional primary and secondary colour labels.
 These perfunctory characterisations assume there is no further information, that the expansive curry repertoire is limited to red, yellow, green.

 This is an incorrect assumption, and so I am planning to spend more time discussing Thai curries on this site.
 I’ll begin with gaeng kua kling, a dish that is emblematic of aahaan paak dtai, or Southern Thai cuisine.
-This fiery dish is a dry curry, meaning the curry paste is fried with its ingredients and there is no souplike element.

 A striking aspect of prik gaeng kua kling, or gaeng kua curry paste, is it utilises a combination of both fresh and dried red bird’s eye chilies.
 This is unique because most other red curry pastes use only dried chillies.
 This curry paste also contains turmeric, which is also indicative of Southern Thai food.
-A further hallmark of gaeng kua kling is the generous quantity of shredded kaffir lime leaves added during cooking.
+A further hallmark of gaeng kua kling is the generous quantity of shredded makrut lime leaves added during cooking.

 With regards to cooking this curry, it’s important to remember it isn’t meant to be cooked like a powerfully seared stir-fry.
 Low and slow is the game in order for the curry paste ingredients to have time to mingle and meld.